jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 > "Secondly, there is nothing wrong with being a pet bioinformatician – it can be a really stimulating role, and opens your eyes to lab-based science.
 I am not criticizing the pets either, I just urge you to look after yourselves."

-And ultimately provides a [guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) for the "pet bioinformaticians" that can be useful for both informatics expert employees and also for leaders of such individuals as well as for informatics lab leaders who employ lab-based scientists.
+And ultimately provides a [guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) for the "pet bioinformaticians" that can be useful for both informatics expert employees/mentees and also for leaders of such individuals as well as for informatics lab leaders who employ lab-based scientists.

 Extending the major themes from [his guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) and from his post about [clinical labs](http://www.opiniomics.org/the-lonely-bioinformatician-revisited-clinical-labs/) here are guidelines for lab leaders:

-1. **Avoid employee isolation**
+### **Avoid employee isolation**

 If possible, employ more than one informatics expert or at least collaborate heavily with others - especially those with experience working with human data.
 Alternatively hire a more senior expert (with expertise studying in the domain you intend) with a higher salary.